 Show descriptive results on attitudes towards road pricing and road tolls as well as other political views

-Evaluate the representativeness of the samples and discuss implications for survey methodology
+Evaluate the representativeness of the samples and discuss implications for the interpretation of the results.

 The Norwegian survey consists of two rounds of data collection where both the recruitment process and sample characteristics vary between versions.
-The two waves of recruitment used different approaches: first, we recruited a convenient sample using social media for a pilot, then we recruited a representative sample of the Norwegian population using population registries at the Norwegian tax administration for the main survey.
+The two waves of recruitment used different approaches: first, we recruited a convenient sample using social media for a pilot, then we recruited a representative sample of the Norwegian population using The Norwegian population register at the Norwegian tax administration for the main survey.
 The questionnaires consist of multiple parts, including socio-demographic questions, a simplified travel survey, political views, attitudes toward inequality and transport policies.
-A few questions were adjusted between pilot and main survey so the two questionnaire are slightly different.
+A few questions were adjusted between the pilot and the main survey so the two questionnaires are slightly different.
+When presenting the results, we focus on the main survey, but comment on some differences compared to the pilot data

-Since we have a considerable sample size in the pilot survey, and because there could be benefits from combining different data collection strategies, we present results from both surveys.
-However, as the sample in the main survey appears to be more representative, we put more weight on this when discussing our findings.

 Limitations

 Universal road pricing is a policy that has not been introduced yet in Norway or any other country, apart from Singapore, which is a city-state covering a much smaller and more homogenous geographic area.
-One should be aware that the results in terms of attitudes could be specific to the current context, and that attitudes could change in the future if the topic receives more public attention or if once the policy is eventually tested or implemented.
+One should be aware that the results in terms of attitudes could be specific to the current context, and that attitudes could change in the future if the topic receives more public attention, or once the policy is eventually tested or implemented.
 In our survey we attempt to test the effect of giving more information, but the results of this might not be representative of the effect of information in a more real-life setting.

 Structure of the Report